Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 # Filter by key
 long_keys = {key: value for key, value in numbers.items() if len(key) > 1}
 ```
-**Explanation:** You can add conditions to filter which items are included in the new dictionary.
+ You can add conditions to filter which items are included in the new dictionary.
 The condition comes after the `for` clause.